up

 Economic Development Budgets

 Montgomery County seeks to foster an inclusive and innovative economy by leveraging its existing workforce, innovation, location, and quality of life assets.
 Economic development activities are funded through multiple County departments and economic development organizations.
-Through these combined efforts, the County supports business and startup growth, attracts domestic and international relocation, and measures impact to continuously improve service delivery.
+Through these combined efforts, the County supports business and startup growth, attracts domestic and international relocation prospects, and measures impact to continuously improve service delivery.

 Office of the County Executive - Business Center

-- Assists businesses with challenges navigating County Government processes, including licensing, permitting, and taxation.
+• Assists businesses with challenges navigating County government processes, including licensing, permitting, and taxation.

 Small Business Support Services - NDA

-- Black Chamber of Commerce of Maryland
+• Maryland Black Chamber of Commerce

 Incubator Programs - NDA

-The Montgomery County Business Center manages the County-owned incubator facilities.
-The County's incubators provide a range of affordable, wet lab, co-working and office space, and business growth resources to early-stage companies to support their business growth.
-The County's partnership with the Henry Jackson Foundation for the Advancement of Military Medicine will increase inventory of smaller-sized labs, innovation space, and innovation resources for growing health-related and life sciences businesses in the County.
+The County's partnership with the Henry Jackson Foundation for the Advancement of Military Medicine will continue to support the expansion of smaller lab space and innovation infrastructure for health-related and life sciences businesses in the County.

 Economic Development Fund